-Our objective for this project is to take data manipulation and prediction processes currently used by our client and automate them.
-This includes the splitting of training and testing data from a chronological set, normalization, non-linear feature engineering, cross validation, model creation, and of course prediction.
+Our objective for this project is to take data manipulation and prediction processes currently used by our client and more easily connect them with an automated pipeline.
+These include the splitting of training and testing data from a chronological set, normalization, non-linear feature engineering, cross validation, model creation, and of course prediction.
 The training data must be kept safe from contamination due to the temporal nature of the desired predictions.
 Our project will allow data scientists to quickly and easily create and test models using a variety of parameters and without needing to write boilerplate code or worry about errors in the data manipulation processes.